“The quality of a father can be seen in the goals, dreams and aspirations he sets not only for himself, but for his

 He told me his older brothers taught him to smoke “out behind the barn” when he was eight years old.

 The Shaw children, as well as their neighbours, went to a one-room country school, either riding horseback or driving a buggy to get there.

 Robert turned 13 just five days before his father’s death on February 18th, 1925.

 Jennie was left with a farm to run and four children still at home—Walter (18), Sarah (16), Robert (13), and Jean (11).
 Fortunately, George Brown Shaw had left them a well-run farm, and with the help of the children still at home, as well as the older ones who still lived in the areas, Jennie kept it going.

-Robert didn't like school much, and he'd never done well.
+Robert didn't like school much.
 Arithmetic wasn't too bad, but he had a lot of difficulty learning to read, and his spelling was terrible.
-He tried his best, but he found it very frustrating.
+He tried his best, but found it very frustrating.
 More than once, his teacher told him he was "stupid."
 (I don't know if he had more than one teacher or the same one through elementary school.)

 Being a farmer's son, Robert had already been helping on the farm, but while his dad was unwell and after his death, he had to help even more.
 He was actually happy to leave school after grade eight and work on the farm full-time.

 While he learned to read well enough to read the newspaper, Reader's Digest, and the odd Louis L'Amour novel, he read slowly.
 And he was always embarrassed about writing because he had so much trouble spelling the words.

 On the evening of October 19, 1989, Robert, who was then 77, was watching the Cosby show.
-It was the episode in which Theo Cosby was diagnosed with dyselexia.
+It was the episode in which Theo Cosby was diagnosed with dyslexia.

 He became excited.
 "That's me!
 That's what I had!
 The letters at the ends of the words were always changing!"